DiffuGR: Generative Document Retrieval with Diffusion Language Models: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a generative document retrieval framework based on diffusion language models, dubbed DiffuGR, and have investigated its performance on two widely used datasets.
-Our results show that DiffuGR achieves competitive performance compared with strong auto-regressive baselines, while its generation paradigm is more suitable for generative document retrieval tasks.
-Moreover, the generation quality and speed of DocIDs can be flexibly controlled by adjusting the number of denoising iterations.
-However, DiffuGR still face several challenges: (1) DiffuGR does not support beam search, resulting in only marginal improvements in larger top-$k$ generation; (2) DiffuGR does not support constrained decoding, which may lead to invalidly generated DocIDs.
+In this paper, we have proposed a generative document retrieval framework based on diffusion language models, termed DiffuGR.
+DiffuGR is compatible with two different types of DocIDs: learnable DocID and text-based DocID.
+DiffuGR employs masked diffusion language models to generate DocIDs for a given query.
+It provides a forward process that progres- sively masks DocID tokens and learns a reverse denoising process that iteratively reconstructs the complete identifier sequence.
+We have conducted extensive experiments to examine the performance of DiffuGR on two widely used benchmarks.
+Our results show that DiffuGR achieves outstanding performance compared with strong auto-regressive baselines, while its generation paradigm is more suitable for generative document retrieval tasks.
+Moreover, the generation quality and latency of DocIDs can be flexibly controlled by adjusting the number of denoising iterations.

-In future work, we plan to further improve the performance of diffusion language models for generative retrieval, aiming to address the above existing challenges.
-Besides, we are also interested in investigating whether larger diffusion models trained on more query-document pairs can further improve retrieval performance.